Ending a legal entity through fast-track liquidation

 Fast-track liquidation can be harmful to creditors.
 They often find out suddenly that a company no longer exists.
 Additionally, there is no way for creditors to know what happened to the assets in a fast-track liquidation.
 Have all assets been properly settled?
 They also cannot check if a director intentionally or unintentionally fails to report certain assets.

-A new temporary law comes into effect on 15 November 2023.
+A new temporary law came into effect on 15 November 2023.
 This gives creditors more protection from fast-track .
 The fast-track liquidation process will become more transparent, and prevent improper use or abuse of the process.

 According to the new rules, the board of the company must provide financial accountability during a fast-track liquidation.
 Within 14 days of the dissolution decision, the board must submit various financial documents to KVK.
 Once everything is submitted, the board writes to creditors to inform them about the fast-track liquidation.
 They can also view the documents at KVK, which allows them to better assess if they agree with the fast-track liquidation.
+Learn more about the process of a fast-track liquidation.

 The new law is temporary.
 It will be valid for 2 years after it takes effect.
 It is possible that a permanent law will be introduced in the future.